Best Short-Cuff Motorcycle Gloves: Ride With Style and Comfort

 - Style.
-Your gloves should reflect your style and the type of riding you like to do.
+Your gloves should reflect your style and the type of riding you do.
 Some gloves have a retro-inspired design.
 Others are brightly colored with multiple accent colors.
 Some gloves look sleek and modern, with decorative branding stitched into the glove material.
-While you can wear any type of glove you want, some are designed with certain types of bikes in mind, such as sportbikes, café racers, or cruisers.

 Q: What are the advantages of short-cuff motorcycle gloves?

 Short-cuff motorcycle gloves are much more convenient to use than mid-cuff and gauntlet gloves.
 They are easy to put on and take off and ideal for everyday commuting.
 Plus, you’ll be able to retain dexterity and flexibility through your hand and wrist.

 Q: How do I measure my hand for motorcycle gloves?

 Use a measuring tape to measure the width of your hand.
 Lay your hand flat with the fingers together.
 Wrap the tape around your hand below the knuckles, excluding the thumb.
 This is the measurement.
 You can round it off to the nearest half inch.